 Turbidity measurement using secchi tubes is very effective for education because it provides immediate results in comprehendible units.
 Secchi tube measurements are quantitative but have limited resolution and are more prone to observer variability than are measurements with a turbidity meter.
-Turbidity measurements with a Hach meter will be collected if a meter becomes available.
-Turbidity measurements will also assist in the interpretation of metals data by semi quantitatively assessing the amount of solids in the water column during fall sampling when TSS data is not in the budget.
+Turbidity measurements will also assist in the interpretation of metals data by semi quantitatively assessing the amount of solids in the water column.
 A simplified pebble count to assess the percent of sediment less than 2 mm will be conducted at each site during the August sample event.